 - A deeply rooted company culture of giving and service

-While there are many benefits to a business, corporate philanthropy is not just about the advantages.
+While it offers many benefits for a business, corporate philanthropy is not just about the advantages.
 Corporate philanthropy should be driven by a truly ethical desire to give back to the community.
 Thoughtful selection of the right philanthropic strategy for your organization will play a crucial role in making the largest impact; your efforts ought to be focused and visible.

 Strategies for Community Outreach